gvwilson/sdxpy/src/viewer/index.md

 for key combinations like Ctrl-X.
 The `TRANSLATE` dictionary turns these into human-readable names that we can glue together with `_do_` to make a method name;
-we got the value by logging keystrokes to a file and the looking at its contents.
+we got the hexadecimal value `"\x18"` by logging keystrokes to a file and the looking at its contents.
+We could probably have found this value in the curses' module's documentation if we had looked hard enough, but a ten-second experiment seemed simpler.

 With `_interact` in place,
 we can re-write `_run` to be just five lines long: